F0nz0/NanoListener/README.md

 	Curlcake1	49	Y

 During its multi-thread computation, for every k-mer, NanoListeners will look inside these tables: if the k-mer contains any modification, it will be annotated with the selected char identifing the modified nucleotide.
-The final output of NanoListener is a directory named as <BAM_FILE_NAME>.<MIN_LENGTH_CHUNKS>to<MAX_LENGTH_CHUNKS>.chunks and containg one tsv file for each thread/worker.
-These tsv files are composed of pairs (one line per pair) of padded chunks (to MAX_LENGTH_CHUNKS value) and additional columns containg chunks metadata and the extracted (and annotated if required) output k-mer.
+The final output of NanoListener is a directory named as <BAM_FILE_NAME>.<MIN_LENGTH_CHUNKS>to<MAX_LENGTH_CHUNKS>.chunks and containing one tsv file for each thread/worker.
+These tsv files are composed of pairs (one line per pair) of padded chunks (to MAX_LENGTH_CHUNKS value) and additional columns storing chunks metadata and the extracted (and annotated if required) output k-mer.

 These tsv files can be considered as intermediate training datasets which require additional filtering with the *nanolistener_cons_out_filt.py* accessory script.
 This will eliminate possible duplicates or abnormal extracted chunks/k-mers.
 This scripts will also consolidate all the intermediated tsv files into training and test datasets, containing in turn, all the examples derived from the analyzed sample.